LearnersGuild/learning-os/GLOSSARY.md

 A group of chapters.
 A guild is a game object.

+# Learner

+Anyone playing the game.
+Synonymous with "player" and "user".
+Learners take on roles and contracts, participate in processes, accrue statistics, and interact with game objects.

 # Pod

 12 to 15 players that are part of the same cohort.
 Pods are a player support structure.